-Major Thompson, and adverted to the straitened condition of his mother's circumstances.
-The Marquis of BALLANSDOWNE said that he was not aware of the circumstances of the lady, whose misfortunes every one must Hament, and in which he was sure their Lordships felt a

-Rively sympathy.
-He would make those circumstances known in the proper quarter. -The bill was then read a third time, and passed.
+and adverted to the straitened condition of his mother's circumstances.
+The Marquis of LAMBOWNE said that he was not aware of the circumstances of the lady, whose misfortunes every one must lament, and in which he was sure their Lordships felt a is lively sympathy.
+He would make those circumstances known in the proper quarter.
+The bill was then read a third time, and passed THE LONDON AND SOUTH-WESTERN BAILWAT.

-19 22 The LONDON AND SOUTH-WESTERN BAILWAY. against the London and South-Western Railway Company, which he said had engaged to construct a double 100

-"There had been some confusion in the accounts; but he had reason to believe that the amount stipulated for had been reached, and yet the double line had not been laid down.
-This, however, was not the first time the company had broken faith.-Lord STANLEY OF ALDERLEY said there had been certain deductions, which reduced the gross amount of the receipts to a sum below that mentioned by the Earl of Malmesbury.
-The sī : company considered that they could not be compelled to make the double line, but they intended voluntarily to 115 lay down twenty miles of it; and he was of opinion that
+The Earl of MALMESBURY made some complaints against the London and South-Western Railway Company, which he said had engaged to construct a double line of rails when their receipts should have reached a icertain amount.
+There had been some confusion in the accounts; but he had reason to believe that the amount stipulated for had been reached, and yet the double line had not been laid down.
+This, however, was not the is first time the company had broken faith .--- Lord STANLEY OF ALDERLEY said there had been certain deductions, which reduced the gross amount of the receipts to a sum below that mentioned by the Earl of Malmesbury.
+The company considered that they could not be compelled to make the double line, but they intended voluntarily to tay down twenty miles of it; and he was of opinion that they should not be interfered with:

-64. they should not be interfered with.
-3200 Several bills having been forwarded a stage, the House 1: adjourned till Monday.
-1
+Several bills having been forwarded a stage, the House adjourned till Monday.